 Cat are born hunters that usually have wide open, alert eyes.
 The only exception to this rule is when your cat is dozing.
-A cat keeping one eye closed all the time suggests that it has an underlying health problem.
+A cat that keeps one eye shut all the time implies that something is causing discomfort.

-Cats have expressive eyes.
+Cats have very expressive eyes.
 A happy, healthy cat will have matching eye sizes.
 A cat with an eye problem will scratch and paw at its eye regularly.
-You will also notice redness around the eye.
+Consequently, you will notice redness around the eye.

 My Cat Can’t Open One Eye Properly

-Failure to open one eye properly or squinting is linked to the following:
+Failure to open one eye properly or squinting is linked to: